Sitefinity/Sitefinity-CLI/README.md

 ## How to use

-* Navigate to the root of your Sitefinity project (SitefinityWebApp folder).
+* Open command prompt and navigate to the root of your Sitefinity project (SitefinityWebApp folder).
 * Run ```sf``` command.
 A help will appear describing the available commands and options.

 ## Available commands